Certified Internal Auditor (CIA)

 Updated to reflect the in-depth organizational knowledge and advanced skill sets that are required to provide effective risk management assurance to audit committees and executive management.

 Unless you have an active Internal Audit Practitioner designation, you must provide proof of education as an entry requirement into the CIA program.
 Your level of education will determine the amount of experience needed to complete the program and whether that experience is an entry or exit requirement.
 Eligibility Requirements

 Candidates have three years to complete the requirements of the CIA certification program.

 Exam registrations are valid for 180 days, or until your certification program expiration date, whichever is sooner.
 If a candidate does not sit for their exam during the exam registration period, the registration will be forfeited.

-As an active CPA or CA holder from one of the qualified accounting bodies, you could be eligible to participate in a new pathway to earn the Certified Internal Auditor® (CIA®).
-The challenge exam will include content from all three CIA exams, and was designed to be completed in one sitting.
+An active CPA or CA holder from one of the qualified accounting bodies could be eligible to participate in a new pathway to earn the Certified Internal Auditor® (CIA®).
+The CIA Challenge Exam includes content from all three CIA exams, and was designed to be completed in one sitting.
+CIA Challenge Exam Eligibility